Mr-xRed/silverbullet-libraries/FloatingPage.md

 > **warning** PROOF OF CONCEPT - EXPERIMENTAL ONLY

-This JS opens a page, a website, direct HTML into a Floating Resizable window.
-See Examples below.

 > **success** Shortcut Keys
 > `Ctrl-Alt-o` - Opens the Page Picker to chose the Page

 Try it out: ${widgets.commandButton("Floating: Open")}

-# How to Use it:
+This JS opens a page, a website, direct HTML into a Floating Resizable window.

+See Examples below.

+# Examples:

 ```lua
 -- Mode 1: Internal SilverBullet Page
 command.define {
   name = "Floating: EXAMPLE: Open Internal Page",